OAH Frequently Asked Questions

 reviewed by the agency before it becomes final.

-are covered up to protect private information.
+of some decisions are covered up to protect private information, the identity

-Examples of confidential information include names, addresses, and
+publication.
+Examples of confidential information include names,

-account numbers in certain cases.
+addresses, and account numbers in certain cases.

 Your case is online